About April

 Pandanus Reach, somewhere in the Territory

 I live at the end of the Laterite Highway, in a town that exists at the intersection of satellite internet and institutional optimism.
-I teach people about artificial intelligence for a living, which is a sentence that sounds more impressive than it feels when your classroom projector takes nine minutes to connect and the humidity has opinions about your laptop's thermal performance.
+I teach people about artificial intelligence for a living, which is a sentence that sounds more impressive than it feels.

 Before this, I lived elsewhere.
-Several elsewheres, in fact, across enough countries and languages that I sometimes start a sentence in one and finish it in another without noticing until someone's expression tells me I've switched.
+Several elsewheres, in fact.
 I ended up in cybersecurity, then in digital literacy, then in whatever this is — the person who stands at the front of the room and explains how a language model works to an audience that would very much prefer a shorter answer.

 I am, by my own honest assessment, a pseudo AI expert.
 I say this not as false modesty but as accurate labelling.
 The field moves fast enough that expertise has a half-life of about six weeks, and I have chosen to be honest about that rather than pretend otherwise.
-What I do have is the ability to explain complicated things clearly, a high tolerance for ambiguity, and the kind of stubbornness that keeps you reading documentation at midnight because you refuse to not understand something.
+What I never quite have adequate reserves of is the ability to explain complicated things clearly, advanced room-reading skills, and a high tolerance for ambiguity.
+What I do have is a stubbornness for reading documentation at midnight because you refuse to not understand something.

 NTellgencya World is the name I gave this place.
 The names are invented.
 The feelings are not.
-Pandanus Reach is a real town with a fictional name, and the Laterite Highway is a real road that I have driven too many times in weather that does not respect the speed limit or the structural integrity of windscreens.
-The institutions are renamed, the geography is lightly disguised, and the crocodiles are, unfortunately, entirely literal.
+Pandanus Reach is a real town with a fictional name, and the Laterite Highway is a real road that doesn't really go anywhere.
+The institutions are renamed, the geography is lightly disguised.

-I built this site because I needed somewhere to put the things I was writing that didn't belong inside an institutional content management system.
-Things about what it's actually like to teach AI in 2026, in a place where the infrastructure gap between ambition and reality could swallow a utility vehicle.
-Things about cybersecurity that I wanted to tell as stories, not as compliance modules.
-Things that didn't fit anywhere else and needed a home that wasn't someone else's platform.
+I built this site because I needed somewhere to put the things that had to be stated about the realities of teaching AI in 2026, in a place where the infrastructure gap between ambition and reality swallows about two decades, and things about cybersecurity that I wanted to tell as stories, not as compliance modules.